heroku/vault-tools/README.md

 - if the `CONFIG_APP` environment variable is defined and this is the production environment, it will attempt to use the Heroku API to load the config vars from another app into `Vault::Config`
+- enable distributed tracing via Zipkin, if the [required config vars](#configs-for-tracing) are set

 ### `Vault::Config`